reveal/multiplex/README.md

 ## Socket.io Server

 Server that receives the `slideChanged` events from the master presentation and broadcasts them out to the connected client presentations.
 This needs to be publicly accessible.
-You can run your own socket.io server with the commands:
+You can run your own socket.io server with `node node_modules/reveal-multiplex`.

-1. `npm install`
-2. `node node_modules/reveal-multiplex`

 Or you can use the socket.io server at [https://reveal-js-multiplex-ccjbegmaii.now.sh/](https://reveal-js-multiplex-ccjbegmaii.now.sh/).